London School of Mosaic

 • The diploma developed the school’s capacity to facilitate large scale commissions, which we have championed with multiple cohorts graduating and attaining traditional mosaic making skills previously not taught in the UK

-I became the school’s Director in 2021, overseeing its expansion into a 1960sqm large community hub and artist studio provider collaborating with architects Public Works, which ensured the creation of improved workshop facilities for the school and a more sustainable income position.
+As Managing Director (2021-2024) I project managed the expansion of the site into a 1960sqm large community hub and artist studio provider collaborating with architects Public Works, which ensured the creation of improved workshop facilities for the school and diversified income.
+The building is now run by well known artist studio provider ACAVA under the Undercraft brand we established with resident organisations and artists.

 Image credit: 1, 3, 4, 5 and 7 Stephen Norman Young